4 evergreen strategies for social media growth

 You can always monitor keywords around your business niche.
 A great idea for someone producing lipsticks would be to monitor phrases such as “gloss”; “beauty products”; or “lip gloss”.
 That way you’ll know what’s happening in your industry, what your customers’ like to share online and what are their pain points when it comes to your product.
 Maybe they would like different packaging?
 Or the delivery company you use often misplace the packages?

-People love to share their experiences on social media.
+People love to share their experiences on social media platforms.
 All you have to do is listen carefully.

 2. Monitor your performance